5 Ways to Improve Project Communication with SharePoint

-Visual charts and display options such as Gantt charts help to present complex information for ‘at-a-glance’ updates.
+Visual charts and display options such as Gantt charts and Kanban Boards help to present complex information for ‘at-a-glance’ updates.

 The key here is that all project team members and stakeholders know where to go to understand the project big picture and find their piece of the puzzle.